 The filter requirements are illustrated in Figure 2-1.
+Contact your Intel representative for further details and documentation.

 Figure 2-1.
 Phase Lock Loop (PLL) Filter Requirements

 - 1. Diagram not to scale. - 2.
 No specification exists for frequencies beyond fcore (core frequency). - 3. fpeak, if existent, should be less than 0.05 MHz.